-“Today Caserta is proving to be the capital of dignity in the South, the capital of people who have to work to live,” De Palma said.
-“We are here to defend work and industry, to say that the South needs concrete investments in schools, universities, health and work.”
+"Today, Caserta is proving to be the capital of dignity in Southern Italy, the capital of people who must work to live," De Palma stated.
+"We are here to defend jobs and industry, to say that the South needs concrete investments in schools, universities, healthcare, and employment."

 The Jabil and Softlab disputes

-At the center of the mobilization are the disputes of Jabil and Softlab, two companies in the electronics sector that are announcing redundancies and closures.
-“In an area like Caserta, already hit hard by the crisis, we cannot afford to lose more jobs,” De Palma emphasized.
-“We must put the automotive and electronics sectors, which are in great difficulty, back at the center.”
+At the heart of the protests are the disputes at Jabil and Softlab, two electronics companies that have announced layoffs and closures.
+"In an area like Caserta, already severely impacted by the crisis, we cannot afford to lose any more jobs," De Palma emphasized.
+"We must refocus on the automotive and electronics sectors, which are experiencing severe difficulties."

 An appeal to the Government and the Region

 De Palma has launched an appeal to the Government and the Campania Region to intervene to prevent the closure of the factories Jabil and Softlab.
-“We ask for urgent action to save jobs and industry in this area,” he said.
-“Workers cannot be left alone, institutions cannot stand by and watch.”
+"We demand urgent action to save jobs and industry in this area," he said.
+"Workers cannot be left alone, and institutions cannot stand by and watch."

 Commitment to a national initiative

-“Caserta’s struggle is not isolated,” De Palma continued.
-“Throughout Southern Italy there is a risk of industrial desertification.
-We must build a united national initiative to claim the right to industrial work in the South, because work is the only true antidote to crime.”
+"Caserta's struggle is not isolated," De Palma continued.
+"Throughout Southern Italy, there is a risk of industrial desertification.
+We must build a unified national initiative to demand the right to industrial work in the South, because work is the only true antidote to crime."

 “We will deploy, together with Fim and Uilm, all the democratic tools necessary to support the fight for the dignity and work of metalworkers in the South,” concluded De Palma.
 “We are fighting for work, legality, wages and dignity.”